mattfeltonma/azure-managed-identity-micro-hack/README.md

     **az account set --subscription subscription_name**

-3. There are some variables that will be used throughout the demo.
+3. There are some variables that will be used throughout the micro-hack.
 Create a variable for your resource group name.
 Enter the name of the resource group you created in the placeholder of my-resource-group.

     **RESOURCE_GROUP_NAME=my-resource-group-name**